oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 property of the type, a [type cast](#TypeCast), or a [term cast](#TermCast).

-For annotations hosted by an action, action import, function, function import, parameter, or return type, the first segment of the path MUST be a parameter name or `$ReturnType`.
+For annotations hosted by an action, action import, function, function import, parameter, or return type, the first segment of the path MUST be the name of a parameter of the action or function or `$ReturnType`.

 For annotations hosted by a structural or navigation property, the path evaluation rules additionally depend upon how the annotation target is